 This is a detailed follow-up to our initial analysis of the Palo Alto Networks Cloud NGFW for AWS announcement.
-In this blog, I’ll go into some depth on the critical gaps of the PAN Cloud NGFW offering.
+In this blog, I’ll explore the critical gaps of the PAN Cloud NGFW offering.

 Lack of advanced protections for web applications, visibility to existing traffic flows, and protections for the 100s of cloud services leaves a lot of exposed attack surface.